macCesar/purgetss-docs/docs/customization/1-Configuring Guide.md

 };
 ```

-Every section of the config file is optional, so you only specify what you’d like to change.
+Every section of the config file is optional, so you only need to specify what you'd like to change.
 Any missing sections will fall back to the default configuration.

 ## Structure
 The config file consists of three main sections: `purge`, `theme`, and `plugins`.

 ### `purge` section
-To control how `purgetss` will remove unused classes.
-Or to keep the ones you want.
+The `purge` section controls how **PurgeTSS** will remove unused classes or keep the ones you want.

 ```typescript title="The purge section"
 module.exports = {